-Redirecting employee feedback
+Examples of redirecting employee feedback

-1.“I’d like to give you some feedback, is now a good time?”
+1.“I’d like to give you some feedback.
+Is now a good time?”

 This is a great way to open and kick off the conversation.
-It signifies to someone that you are about to provide feedback, and that you are thinking about how they’re feeling.
+It signifies to someone that you are about to provide feedback and that you are thinking about how they’re feeling.